Surely many aquarists have heard that chlorine will leave facet water after some time.

 For example, if your tap water tests for 3 ppm of Chlorine, multiply the middle column by 3.

-It would be wise to call your authorities and ask which one they’re using for disinfection.
+It would be wise to call your authorities and ask which of the two chemical compounds they’re using for disinfection.

 I did the tests in my garage to ignore the UV light factor (which, by the way, can be a gamechanger, but more on that below).

-Other ways to get rid of the chlorine in tap water:
+What are other ways to get rid of the chlorine in your tap water in a natural way?

 To naturally dechlorinate tap water try these methods: